-- All In Kind (As is or "in specie"): This means that you wish to transfer your entire account to Wealthsimple from your previous financial institution, as is.
+- In specie (As is): This means that you wish to transfer your entire account to Wealthsimple from your previous financial institution, as is.
 For example, you held in your portfolio £20,000 cash, 20 shares of ABC and 56 shares of XYZ at your previous financial institution.
 All these assets would be transferred to your Wealthsimple account.

 - Some cash: You can transfer some cash from another institution.
 Using the example above, you can instruct Wealthsimple to only transfer in the £20,000 cash, leaving the rest behind.